dklevakin/ai-map/doc/index.md

 - After data changes, run `npm run dev` to preview or `npm run build` to produce deployable assets.
 The SPA resolves JSON and asset URLs relative to `import.meta.env.BASE_URL`, so previews also work when served from a subdirectory.

 ## Deployment
 - **Cloudflare Pages:** configure the project with `npm run build` as the build command and `dist` as the output directory.
+Hosts that skip the build step can still serve the committed `public/assets/app.{js,css}` bundle, but running the build in CI is preferred.
 A step-by-step walkthrough with troubleshooting tips lives in [doc/deployment/cloudflare-pages.md](./deployment/cloudflare-pages.md).
 - **GitHub Pages:** publish the `dist/` folder through GitHub Actions or manual deployment (e.g., `gh-pages` branch).
 The generated bundle already targets a relative base (`./`), so no extra rewrites are required for project subpaths.

 ## Accessibility & Mobile Tips